guo-yu/candy/README.md

 ### Pull Request Welcome !

 - fork this repo
-- feel free to add your feature or emoticons
+- feel free to add your feature
 - make sure your feature are fully tested!
 - send me a PR, and enjoy !